" "

 Many businesses initially choose security guards for their visible presence and perceived control.
 Guards offer immediate human judgment of security situations and can handle various tasks beyond security.
 Their ability to interact with employees and customers creates a sense of personal safety.
 Additionally, guards can provide detailed incident reports and serve as witnesses in the event of crimes.

-However, hiring security guards comes with substantial financial and operational risks that compound over time, ultimately undermining the protection businesses seek.
+However, hiring security guards comes with financial and operational risks that compound over time.
 The vulnerabilities of manned guarding include:

 The High Cost of Human Capital

 According to data from the Bureau of Labor Statistics (BLS), the average annual salary for a security guard in 2024 was $38,390, excluding overtime and emergency coverage.
-Overtime rates must legally reach at least 1.5 times the standard hourly wage, escalating during holiday periods or when covering absent personnel.
+Overtime rates must legally reach at least 1.5 times the standard hourly wage.
 Benefits packages, including health insurance, workers’ compensation, and retirement contributions, can add up to 40% of base salary costs.

 Human Factor Risks and Limitations